bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Contour_Integration>Contour Integration</h4>

-Contour Integration is a method of evaluating some integrals along paths in the complex plane.
+Contour integration is a method of evaluating some integrals along paths in the complex plane.

 ### Conditions